lenkiefer/lenkiefer.github.com/_posts/2016-02-28-house-price-trends.md

 ## State Trends

 The map below shows the year-over-year percentage change in the Freddie Mac House Price Index by state in December 2015.
 The strongest house price growth is in the West and in Florida.
 The mid-Atlantic from Virginia through Pennsylvania has some of the weakest growth.
-The Midwest and northeast has modest growth.
+The Midwest and Northeast has modest growth.

 <img src="{{ site.url }}/img/hpa2015q4/state fmhpi 2015Q4.PNG" alt="House prices by metro" style="width: 650px;"/>